 It seems like every season, a new hockey trivia book hits the shelves.
 Hockey fans love hockey trivia.
 “Puck-Saving Trivia”, “Super, Unbelievable, Twine-Bulging Trivia” – we can’t get enough.
 I prefer to call some of it all “hockey history.”
 To me, great and interesting accomplishments of the past are not merely trivial.
 Although, some of the stuff you get is marginally significant.
 Like how many times Glenn Hall vomited in his career.
 Estimates range from once in a while, to once before every one of his 1,000+ NHL games.
 Some even say once for every time he stopped the puck.
 They kept a vomit pail on the bench.
 The lore seems to be getting greater with each passing year.
-Someday, we’ll be reading about how opposing forwards had to swim through waves of Glenn Hall puke before they gained the attacking zone.
-C’mon guys, Glenn Hall was a great enough goalie without the exaggerated fish stories.
+Someday, we’ll be reading about how opposing forwards had to swim through waves of goalie puke before they gained the attacking zone.
+C’mon guys, Hall was a great enough goalie without the exaggerated fish stories.
 That’s a fact.

 Included here are what I consider to be some of the best factual and most interesting tidbits from the career of “Mr. Goalie,” one of the top ten best goalies of all time.
-One could write a whole trivia book on Glenn Hall alone.
+One could write a whole trivia book on Hall alone.
 I know, some say he was THE best goaltender of all time.
 You won’t get an argument from me.
 When you say a man was way ahead of his time, you pay him one of the greatest tributes available.
-Glenn Hall pioneered the butterfly style of goaltending so prevalent amongst today’s goalkeepers.
+He pioneered the butterfly style of goaltending so prevalent amongst today’s goalkeepers.
 Over 50 years ago, the players were finding new ways to score, so Mr. Goalie studied and developed new ways of stopping the puck.
 He did it effectively and consistently.
 Along the way, he set a record of endurance that will probably never be broken.
-His overall numbers aren’t as great as Sawchuk or Plante, but Glenn Hall rarely enjoyed the same luxury of having the best team in the league playing in front of him.
+His overall numbers aren’t as great as Sawchuk or Plante, but Hall rarely enjoyed the same luxury of having the best team in the league playing in front of him.

 The official number in the record book is 502.
 Glenn Hall played and completed 502 consecutive regular-season games from the first night of 1955-56 through the first 12 games of the 1962-63 season.
 In that period, he also started and completed every single one of 49 playoff games played by the Red Wings for two years (1956, ’57) and then the Black Hawks.
 In all, Hall’s streak of consecutive NHL games completed is 551.
 Astonishingly, he accomplished this unbelievable feat without ever wearing a mask.